defagos/CoconutKit/README.markdown

 Head over to the [wiki](https://github.com/defagos/CoconutKit/wiki) for documentation, tutorials and guidelines for contributors.
 If you want to learn more about a component in particular, have a look at the corresponding header documentation.

+## Templates

+A set of Xcode templates is provided to make CoconutKit file creation (and Objective-C file creation in general) easier.
+Those templates are available in the `Templates` directory and must be copied to `~/Library/Developer/Xcode/Templates/File Templates`.

 ## Contact

 [Samuel Défago](https://github.com/defagos) ([@defagos](https://twitter.com/defagos))